Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

 ### The `yield()` suspending function

-Without suspending, coroutines on the same thread run sequentially.
+If a coroutine doesn't suspend, other coroutines can't run on the same thread until it completes.
+As a result, coroutines that don't suspend run sequentially on that thread.
-If a coroutine doesn't suspend for a long time, it doesn't stop when it's canceled.
+If a coroutine doesn't suspend for a long time, it also doesn't stop when it's canceled.

 In CPU-intensive computations and other code that runs for a long time without suspending, call the [`yield()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/yield.html) function periodically.
 This function releases the current thread and gives other coroutines a chance to run on it.